 Deprivation is not fun, and the feeling can make it even more difficult to stay away from the things you enjoy.
 Worse yet, totally depriving yourself of dessert may increase your cravings, according to the Mayo Clinic.

-If you allow yourself to enjoy dessert as part of your weight-loss journey, you'll be less likely to binge or "fall of the wagon."
-How many times have you eaten a piece of cake right before starting a diet and said to yourself "this is the last bite of dessert I'm ever having" only to "cheat" or binge on ice cream three days later?
+If you allow yourself to enjoy dessert as part of your weight-loss journey, you'll be less likely to "fall of the wagon."
+How many times have you eaten a piece of cake right before starting a diet and said to yourself "this is the last bite of dessert I'm ever having" only to finish a pint of ice cream three days later?

-Deeming certain foods as off-limits and depriving ourselves of their enjoyment only increases our chances of bingeing on them later.
+Deeming certain foods as off-limits and depriving ourselves of their enjoyment only increases our chances of seeking them out later.
 This is called the restrict-binge cycle, as explained by the Multi-Service Eating Disorder Association.
 In other words, bingeing can actually be a symptom of overly restricting yourself.

 Instead, if you know you have a consistent hankering for the sweet stuff, factor that into your weight-loss approach.
 By incorporating dessert into your diet, you'll be more likely to stay on track in the long run.

 Avoid Making These Common Mistakes When It Comes to Dessert